vivienchen2005/Spectacles-Sample/Throw Lab/README.md

 ## Overview

 This is a sample Lens Studio project that demonstrates how to implement simple but realistic throwing mechanic in Lens Studio based on physics.
-It showcases a clean, componentized architecture that takes advantage of the new **Hand Velocity API** introduced in Lens Studio v3.4.
+It showcases a clean, componentized architecture that takes advantage of the new **Hand Velocity API**.
 By exploring the ThrowLab project, you’ll gain a practical understanding of implementing realistic throwing mechanics in AR.
 This foundation will help you build more engaging and interactive Lens Studio lenses.

 > **NOTE:**